OnePageCRM/OnePageCRM.github.io/_posts/2014-05-28-the-beauty-of-ultrahook.md

 <img src="http://i62.tinypic.com/2rwxr8n.png"  height="72" width="612">

-In this configure page, you simply need to tell OnePageCRM where to send information too.
+In this configure page, you simply need to tell OnePageCRM where to send information to.
 Input the ultrahook namesapce from earlier.
 For example you can see that I am using the namespace onepage.

 <img src="http://i62.tinypic.com/2i91kyu.png"  height="231" width="612">